 About the Program

-The WDMCS Dual Language Spanish Immersion program will start with incoming kindergarten students for the 2018-19 school year.
-It will be a 50/50 program where students learn in English and Spanish.
-There will be 13 open slots for Native Spanish speakers and 13 open slots for Native English or other language speakers.
+The WDMCS Dual Language Spanish Immersion program will started with incoming kindergarten students for the 2018-19 school year.
+It is a 50/50 program where students learn in English and Spanish.
+There are 13 open slots for Native Spanish speakers and 13 open slots for Native English or other language speakers.

 Did you know…